opensafely-core/job-server/DEVELOPERS.md

 Vite works by compiling JavaScript files, and outputs a manifest file, the JavaScript files, and any included assets such as stylesheets or images.

-For styling this project uses [Tailwind CSS](https://tailwindcss.com/), and then [PostCSS](https://github.com/postcss/postcss) for post-processing.
+For styling this project uses [Tailwind CSS](https://tailwindcss.com/).

 ### Running the local asset server